district10/blog/_posts/post-0001-pandoc-readme.md

     id="BookId">` (a randomly generated UUID).
 Any of these may be overridden by elements in the metadata file.

-    Note: if the source document is markdown, a YAML metadata block in the document can be used instead.
+    Note: if the source document is Markdown, a YAML metadata block in the document can be used instead.
 See below under [EPUB Metadata].